 The annual World Whale Film Festival promotes visual storytellers who are passionate about our oceans.
 Our mission is to tell powerful stories that inspire ocean and wildlife conservation around the world.
-The official theme of World Whale Film Festival 2019 is ‘inspiring ocean health through waves of change’.
+The official theme of World Whale Film Festival 2020 is ‘Heroic Acts of Conservation.”

 5:30pm - Doors open